taataa/tapspace/docs/dev/index.md

 # Developer's Cheat Sheet

-Here you find a quick introduction how to develop and contribute to Tapspace project.
+Here you find an introduction how to develop and contribute to Tapspace project.

 ## Architecture

-The code is separated by three major aspects: model, layout, and interaction.
-The *model* consists of the items, like `SpaceImage`, and does not depend on the layout or the interaction.
-The *layout* is capsuled into `SpaceView` and defines how the model and its changes are rendered in the browser.
-Layout depends on the model but not on the interaction.
-The *interaction* is capsuled into `Touchable` and defines how user actions on the layout affect the model.
+AffineDOM enhances a part of DOM tree to become an affine space; something that can be panned and zoomed without limits and has no fixed origin.

+The main components are SpaceView, Space, and SpaceElement.
+A SpaceView is the root element of the space.
+A SpaceView contains at least one Space.
+A Space can be thought as a layer that is being moved within the SpaceView.

 The architecture is loosely based on [Jazz](http://www.cs.umd.edu/hcil/piccolo/learn/jazz/doc-1.3/), [libgdx.scene2d](https://github.com/libgdx/libgdx/wiki/Scene2d), and [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).

 ## Developing example apps